visipedia/iwildcam_comp/readme.md

 }
 ```

-## Class-agnostic Segmentation Model
+## Class-agnostic Segmentation Model (DeepMAC segmentations coming soon!)

 We are also providing a general weakly-supervised segmentation model which competitors are free to use as they see fit.
-We have run the segmentation model over the WCS dataset using the bounding boxes from the MegaDetector v4, and provide the segmentation for each box.
+We have run the segmentation model over the WCS dataset using the bounding boxes from the MegaDetector v4, and provide the segmentation for each box (coming soon!).
 The segmentations come from [DeepMAC](https://google.github.io/deepmac/), which provides class-agnostic instance segmentation masks and achieves state-of-the-art performance on partially supervised instance segmentation tasks.
 Below, we show a sample visualization of instance masks on WCS.

 ![Instance Masks](/assets/mask_visualization.png)

 ### Format Details

 We provide an instance mask for each detected object by MegaDetector (detected objects are stored in `metadata/iwildcam2022_mdv4_detections.json`).
-For each image in the `train` or `test` directory with name `<ID>.jpg`, if there are any objects detected in the image, its corresponding instance masks will be stored in the `instance_masks/<ID>.png`.
+For each image in the `train` or `test` directory with name `<ID>.jpg`, if there are any objects detected in the image, its corresponding instance masks will be stored in `instance_masks/<ID>.png`.
 The instance mask details are stored in a single channel PNG image.
 The pixels in the PNG image are 1-indexed and indicate which detection they belong to (`0` is reserved for background).
 The indices follow the same order as the detections in MegaDetector's output (addressed by `['images']['detections']`).
 When there are overlapping instances, we only preserve the ID of the instance with the higher detection confidence (`'conf'` field).

 ### Other Useful links